matikin9/lanyon/_posts/2018-01-02-old-year-new-year.md

 1. Learn to read Hiragana and Katakana by mid-February.
 2. Write/blog regularly.
+3. Drink a certain amount of water per day.
+4. Floss daily.

-So far I've started on both minor goals.
+So far I've started on both minor goals #1 and #2.
 Major goal #3 is taken care of with my February trip to Japan.
 I've started on Major goal #1 today with a low carb diet.
 That goal lends itself into being broken down into sub-goals but I know I can easily go overboard and off track with that.
 I need to check myself if I start to get too crazy about it.

+For proper goal setting, I'll use a SMART goal worksheet to define each goal and create a detailed plan.